chrisyoung/hecks-archive/README.md

 * You want to shim your legacy code to a modern understanding of what your company does
 * You want to continue to develop Iteratively
 * You want to understand the entire context of your business
+* You want a solution to consistently organizing your code

 # How the Hecks?
 Rigorously develop the model of the language of your businiess